quicwg/ops-drafts/draft-ietf-quic-applicability.md

 designing an application's use of streams:

 - A single stream provides ordering.
 If the application requires certain data to be received in order, that data should be sent on the same stream.
+There is no guarantee of transmission ordering across streams.

 - Multiple streams provide concurrency.
 Data that can be processed independently, and therefore would suffer from head of line blocking if forced